Reader Questions – How I built my dividend portfolio

 - Can you stomach to see your portfolio value down, possibly, by tens of thousands of dollars at any given time?
 Will you be tempted to sell equities when you see that?

 Personally, before investing in any financial asset like any stock, bond, GIC, mutual fund, ETF or otherwise – put a financial plan in place first.
-Here are some tips on what your financial plan should cover.
+Here are some initial tips on what your financial plan should cover.

 In my own portfolio, based on the plan we’ve devised, I’ve decided that we should be at 100% equities until retirement.
 This allows us to take advantage of as much stock market growth as possible in our asset accumulation years.
 In our asset preservation years, that allocation to stocks might change.
 I’ll tell you where I get there!